Amazon Kindle (2019) full review

 So you can buy it for £69.99 with special offers (ads on the lock screen) or £79.99 without.
 It's excellent value either way.
 In the US the price is $89.99 or $109.99.

-That makes it a solid £50/$40 cheaper than the Paperwhite (2018).
+That makes it £50/$40 cheaper than the Paperwhite (2018).
 It's also worth noting that the 2016 Kindle is still on sale.
 It's not as good of course and we'd recommend spending the extra to get this new model but if you really can't stretch then it's just £49/$54.
-There's also a new Kindle Oasis for 2019.
+There's also a new Kids Edition of this Kindle, plus a higher-end Kindle Oasis for 2019.

 Design & Build